-When the hitmaker wants to lay low and write songs, he doesn’t have to go far.
+When hitmaker Josh Turner wants to lay low and write songs, he doesn’t have to go far.

 It’s been nearly 20 years since South Carolina native Josh Turner made his Grand Ole Opry debut to a fervent standing ovation.
 He was asked by the crowd that night to do an encore of the song he’d performed, a haunting redemption ode called “Long Black Train” that later introduced the wider world to his strikingly low baritone vocals and a songwriting voice that went even deeper.

 Eight studio albums and many hit songs and live shows later, Turner has built quite the full life with his wife, Jennifer, and their four sons.
 He’s enjoying the fruits of his prolific musical efforts on their land south of Nashville but still active and wildly popular in country music.
 A member of the Grand Ole Opry since his induction in 2007, Turner has paid homage to musical heroes on his latest record, Country State of Mind, applying his own deeper-than-the-holler range to classics made famous by Randy Travis, Vern Gosdin, Hank Williams, and more.

 The covers album didn’t just root from a desire to honor past legends, but also out of logistical necessity for the 43-year-old star.
 Recording the classics seemed like a good idea during a time when he couldn’t find the space to sit down and write original material.